 One of Peru’s first national parks, Manu is central to a larger biosphere reserve and is often considered the country’s most pristine protected area.
-At 18,811 km², this is also the largest national park in Peru.
+At 18,811 km², this is also one of the largest national parks in Peru.

 The macaws found in the Manu region are the Blue-and-yellow Macaw, Military Macaw, Scarlet Macaw, Red-and-green Macaw, Chestnut-fronted Macaw, Red-bellied Macaw, and Blue-headed Macaw.

 It’s only the Red-shouldered Macaw that hasn’t been seen at the following Manu lodges, but they have been seen in Tambopata.
 Blue and Yellow Macaws haven’t been seen at the Manu Tented Camp, but they are seen at Manu Wildlife Center regularly.
 From the suggested lodges, the Military Macaw has been seen near the Manu Tented Camp in the reserved zone of Manu National Park, which you can visit on the Manu Adventurer tour.